hivtools/hintr/README.md

 ### Input data

-Input data should be written to `/uploads` directory in the docker container, then when requesting validation pass the absolute path to the file in the request JSON e.g.
+Input data should be written to the shared `upload_volume`.
+When requesting validation pass the absolute path to the file in the request JSON e.g.

 ```
 {
   "type": "pjnz",
-  "path": "uploads/Botswana.pjnz"
+  "path": "/uploads/Botswana.pjnz"
 }
 ```